Twulz/Twulz.github.io/_posts/2016-02-17-installing-and-learning-jekyll-and-github-pages.md

 layout: post
 title:  "Installing and Learning Jekyll and GitHub Pages"
 date:   2016-02-17
-categories: jekyll
+categories: Things Software Blog
-tags: jekyll git github pages ruby
+tags: Blog Jekyll Git Github-Pages
 ---

 I have been talking about making a blog for all of my hobbies and projects for a very long time and here we are; *I finally made the Thing!*